rodolfoAlejandro/rocio/README.md

 - [ ] The app should be able to personalized recommendations based on th user's environment.

 Ideas to gather information:
-1. Data collection: Collect data from the user, suchh as their age, weight, height, activity level, and any specific health conditions that may affect their hydration needs.
+1. **Data collection**: Collect data from the user, suchh as their age, weight, height, activity level, and any specific health conditions that may affect their hydration needs.

-2. Machine Learning Model: Train a machine learning model using this data to predict the user's daily water intake requirements.
+2. **Machine Learning Model**: Train a machine learning model using this data to predict the user's daily water intake requirements.
 You can use algorithms like regression or neural networks to analyze the data and make accurate predictions.

-3. User input: Allow user to input their daily activites, excercise routines, and enviromental factors (like temperature and humidity) into the app.
+3. **User Input**: Allow user to input their daily activites, excercise routines, and enviromental factors (like temperature and humidity) into the app.
 This additional information can help refine the AI's calculations.

-4. Real-time monitoring: Implement a feature that tracks the user's water consumption throughout the day.
+4. **Real-time Monitoring**: Implement a feature that tracks the user's water consumption throughout the day.
 The AI can compare this data with the predicted intake requirements and provide real-time feedback to help the user stay hydrated.

-5. Personalized Recommendations: Use the AI to provide persolaized recommendations on when and how much watyer the user should drink based on their individual needs and habits.
+5. **Personalized Recommendations**: Use the AI to provide persolaized recommendations on when and how much watyer the user should drink based on their individual needs and habits.